Find Affordable College Courses

 55 Yearly Graduations

 Pacific Oaks College comes in at #12 on our list of the most popular colleges offering master's degrees in child development.
 Each year, around 1,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,482 per year, while in-state graduate students, on average, pay $21,074 per year.
-The child development program at Pacific Oaks College awarded 55 master's degrees during the 2020-2021 school year.
-Of these students, 93% were women and 67% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $32,040 per year, while in-state graduate students, on average, pay $21,780 per year.
+During the most recent year for which we have data, 55 people received their master's degree in child development from Pacific Oaks College.
+Of these students, 98% were women and 68% were members of underrepresented racial-ethnic groups.

 #13